buxlabs/boxwood/README.md

 #### spacing

 Custom spacing can be tough.
-You can use a custom spacing tag, which can be used to define it per app basis.
+You can use a spacing tag, which can be used to define it per app basis.

 ```html
 <spacing medium/>